diegodoumecq/joymap/README.md

 Stuff to do.
 Keep in mind these bullet points are in no particular order.

-* Improve event module: add more event operator
+* Improve event module: add more event operators
+* Separate the examples into its own repo (or use lerna? maybe?)
 * Add support for hapticActuators in firefox (seems to work on some VR gamepads apparently, need to get my hands on some)
 * Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js) or [playcanvas](https://github.com/playcanvas/engine)
   * It should have a gamepad config menu for showcasing a more conventional button rebinding UI